622d/622d/README.md

 - 👋 Hi, I’m @622d
-- 👀 I’m interested in ... learning a lot more.
-To help deshittify the internet.
+- 👀 I’m interested in learning to help deshittify the internet.
-- 🌱 I’m currently learning the fundamentals (in CS50 & around)
+- 🌱 I’m currently in noob mode.
+Learning Python, Flask, etc.
-- 💞️ I’m looking to collaborate on...e day
+- 💞️ I’m looking to collaborate one day
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...